lathorne/ios-clean/README.md

 # ios-clean
 Clean, simple, distraction-free icons for iOS homepage customization.
-See {{website}} to download icons.
+See {{TODO:website}} to download icons.
 The icons, app, and code are all free, just [give me a follow](https://x.com/loganthorneloe).

-Shortcuts can be found here: https://www.icloud.com/iclouddrive/060EUWMxOPbapqUpB2O3j-JOQ#iOS-Clean
+Shortcuts can be found here: https://www.icloud.com/iclouddrive/060EUWMxOPbapqUpB2O3j-JOQ#iOS-Clean {{TODO: make sure this link doesn't expire and is accessible as I think it is, also make sure the shortcuts are actually accessible by other people.}}

 # How it works